-Sunlight on the road, Pontoise 1874

-oil on canvas

-52.4 x 81.6 cm

-Museum of Fine Arts, Boston

-Juliana Cheney Edwards Collection (25.114)

-Photography © Museum of Fine Arts, Boston.
+Sunlight on the road, Pontoise 1874 Museum of Fine Arts, Boston Juliana Cheney Edwards Collection (25.114) Photography © Museum of Fine Arts, Boston.
 All Rights Reserved

-8. URBAN REALISMS
+URBAN REALISMS

-Paris went through a major development during the latter half of the nineteenth century under the direction of urban planner Baron Haussmann.
+Paris went through a major redevelopment during the latter half of the nineteenth century under the direction of urban planner Baron Haussmann.
 Entire neighbourhoods were demolished and tens of thousands of workers were hired to improve the city's water supply, sanitation, sewerage and rail system.
 The transformation of the city brought new people to live and work there, and with them, artists who were inspired to 'be of one's own time' and depict the diverse individuals they observed in modern urban life.